-The transmission system consists of four to five parallel pipes of 1,200 or 1,400 mm in diameter, with an operating pressure of 7.35 MPa.
-The capacity necessary for continuous gas flow is provided by four compressor stations with an output of almost 450 MW.
+The transmission system consists of four to five parallel pipes of 1 200 and 1 400 mm in diameter, with a maximum operating pressure of 7.35 MPa.
+The capacity necessary for continuous gas flow is provided by four compressor stations with an output of 422 MW.